Created to Conserve

 Abdul Razak Muwal

-Master craftsman specialising in traditional Rajsthani lime work, including the specialised techniques of Thappi, Lohi & Araish, lime mortar construction methods & domes & arches.
-The knowledge Razaque shares with his students has been handed down through his family for generations.
+Master craftsman specialising in traditional Rajasthani lime work, including the specialised techniques of Thappi, Lohi & Araish, lime mortar construction methods & domes & arches.
+The knowledge Razak ji shares with his students has been handed down through his family for generations.

-The son of Abdul Razak, Rafiq has been mastering this craft for the past 40 years.
-He is an expert in sculptural features using lime and is currently transforming a private residence in Banur, Punjab with lime flooring & Thappi, Lohi and Araish plasters.
+The son of Abdul Razak, Rafiq ji has been mastering this craft for the past 40 years.
+He is an expert in sculptural features using lime as well as lime water tanks.
+Rafiq ji has teams working across India, carrying out lime mortar construction, lime flooring & Thappi, Lohi and Araish plasters.

 A younger brother to Abdul Razak ji, Dawood ji has more than half a century of hands on experience working with lime.
 An experienced teacher he has taught at CEPT in Ahmedabad as well as in his hometown Sardarshahr.
 He takes pride in sharing his craft with eager students and in doing so hopes to raise awareness of and appreciation for these ancient techniques.